 It was an impossible situation, according to Hector.
 About a month after his debut at Survivor Series, he was out of a job.
 He said there was no formal conversation.
 The company just stopped booking and paying him.

-Now, looking back, Hector isn’t bitter about the incident.
+Looking back on the incident decades later, Hector isn’t bitter.
 This was not always the case.
 Losing the WWF opportunity was tough on him and his family, and he went to work as a gymnastics coach before wrestling again for other, smaller companies.
 Around Survivor Series 1991, he says he was again offered the Gobbledy Gooker gig.
 He did not accept.

 As time went on, Hector’s outlook changed.
 He now considers any alleged slight as “water under the bridge.”
-His younger brother, the late Eddie Guerrero, and his nephew, Chavo Guerrero Jr., both went on to become stars in the WWF.
-He’s happy with the way his family was later treated by the company, has no ill will, and characterizes most of his experiences working with Vince McMahon and others as very professional.
-After ending his tenure with Total Nonstop Action in early 2015, he started a wrestler consulting business and hopes to use the skills he learned under his father and through his more than 30 years in the business to help other wrestlers succeed.
+His younger brother, the late Eddie Guerrero, and his nephew, Chavo Guerrero Jr., both went on to become WWF stars.
+He’s happy with the way his family was later treated by the company, has no ill will, and characterizes most of his experiences working with McMahon and others as very professional.
+After ending his tenure with Total Nonstop Action in early 2015, Hector started a wrestler consulting business and hopes to use the skills he learned under his father and through his more than 30 years in the business to help other wrestlers succeed.

 At the 2006 WWE Hall of Fame ceremony, Hector Guerrero sat in the crowd to watch the induction of his late brother Eddie.